Stellar Questions to Ask During Your Medical School Interview

 As an interviewee, it may feel counterintuitive to ask questions, but this is precisely what the school wants you to do.
 The interview is your opportunity to show who you are beyond your application and demonstrate your sincere interest in attending the school, your passion for medicine, and how you will contribute to the student body.

-Inquiring about research opportunities shows your eagerness to contribute to their research efforts, while asking about residencies signals your intention to stay with the institution long-term.
+Inquiring about research opportunities shows your eagerness to contribute to their research efforts, while asking about residences signals your intention to stay with the institution long-term.
 Asking how the school supports students' preparation for board exams demonstrates your proactive approach to achieving strong results, which in turn improves the school's reputation.

 If you're fortunate enough to interview after already receiving an acceptance, asking questions becomes even more key in helping you determine which school best fits your needs.
-Approach the process with an open mind, ask the questions that matter most to you, and make an informed decision - unless you get into Harvard, in which case, the choice is clear!
+Approach the process with an open mind, ask the questions that matter most to you, and make an informed decision—unless you get into Harvard, in which case the choice is clear!

 Types of Interview Questions to Avoid Asking